-In Step 5 of our Applied Reading & Writing lesson, you will notice that we not only ask students to write down their reasons for why they believe their claim, we also ask them to explain their reasoning.
+In Step 5 of our Writing Lessons, you will notice that we not only ask students to write down their reasons for why they believe their claim, we also ask them to explain their reasoning.
 Naturally, this can be confusing for students and teachers alike.

 Here, we break down the difference between these two terms and provide some resources for explaining them to students.

 Skillful argumentative writing requires students to both give reasons and explain their reasoning as they support their claim.
 Students often conflate the meaning of "reason" and "reasoning," including one but not the other.
 Each serves an important and distinct purpose.

 Argumentative writing is grounded in the concept of a claim.
 A strong claim lays the groundwork to state your reason and reasoning.
 A claim is an evidence-based statement in response to a debatable question.